+Thus, the performance of heterodyne is intrinsically degraded by unsqueezed image-band noise, and cannot saturate the loss limit achievable with balanced homodyne detection.
+Nonetheless, the sensitivity upper limit given by fundamental limit also valid in this case.

-\subsubsection{Photon Counting}
+\subsection{Photon Counting}

-Recently, a photon number-preserving measurement scheme called \textit{photon counting}\cite{photoncounting}, which shows better performance compared to linear measurement for weak stochastic signals in the ideal case.
-Here, we provide a brief overview of its principle and performance.
+Recently, a photon-number-preserving measurement scheme known as \textit{photon counting}\,\cite{photoncounting} has been proposed, showing better performance than linear measurement for weak stochastic signals under ideal conditions.
+Here, we briefly overview its principle and performance.

 \textbf{State preparation: vacuum state}